Bankyomoniwa/alx-low_level_programming/0x00-hello_world/README.md

-script that runs a C file through the preprocessor and save the result into another file script that compiles a C file but does not link script that generates the assembly code of a C code and save it in an output file script that compiles a C file and creates an executable named cisfun
+1. script that runs a C file through the preprocessor and save the result into another file
+2. script that compiles a C file but does not link
+3. script that generates the assembly code of a C code and save it in an output file
+4. script that compiles a C file and creates an executable named cisfun
+5. program that prints exactly "Programming is like building a multilingual puzzle
+6. C program that prints exactly with proper grammar, but the outcome is a piece of art
+7.  a C program that prints the size of various types on the computer it is compiled and run on